simongravelle/lammps-input-files/WaterTolueneAirInterface/README.md

-## Molecular dynamics simulation of a oil-water-vapor interface.
+## Molecular dynamics simulation of a oil-water-vapor interface

 ### Description